 In Section~\ref{sec:intro} we described three quantum problems that lie at the heart of chemistry and materials physics: the problem of \textit{quantum dynamics}, representative of computational tasks that can be efficiently tackled by a quantum computer, aside from the initial state preparation; \textit{quantum ground- and low-energy state determination}, central to quantum chemistry, condensed phase electronic structure, and quantum molecular spectroscopy; and {thermal averages} or \textit{quantum statistical mechanics}, to describe finite-temperature chemistry and physics.
 In next sections, we survey the current status and theoretical and practical challenges to implement quantum algorithms for these problems, and some future directions.

 Regardless of the problem we are studying, the first step in a quantum simulation is to choose a \textit{representation} for the Hamiltonian and the states.
-Thus, in \ref{sec:map2qubits} we first examine the possibilities for different qubit representations, and open questions in that area.
+Thus, in Subsection~\ref{sec:map2qubits} we first examine the possibilities for different qubit representations, and open questions in that area.

-Quantum ground-state algorithms fall into several classes. \textit{Quantum phase estimation} is a direct route to (near exact) eigenstate determination, but has been challenging to implement in the near-term era.
-A complementary technique is to prepare the exact ground-state via a prescribed ``exact'' evolution path, either in {real time} (\textit{adiabatic state preparation}), or in {imaginary time} (\textit{quantum imaginary time evolution}).
-On the other hand, \textit{variational quantum algorithms} provide the possibility to introduce approximations with adjustable circuit depth, which are determined via a non-linear optimization, usually implemented in a hybrid-quantum classical loop.
-The variety of algorithms currently explored for quantum ground- (and low-lying excited state) determination are discussed in \ref{sec:quantum_ground_state}.
+Quantum ground-state algorithms fall into several classes. \textit{Quantum phase estimation} is a direct route to (near exact) eigenstate determination, but has been challenging to implement so far~\cite{pea1,pea2,o2016scalable}.
+A complementary technique is to prepare the exact ground-state via a prescribed ``exact'' evolution path, either in {real time} (\textit{adiabatic state preparation}), or in {imaginary time} (\textit{quantum imaginary time evolution}) \cite{Messiah1962,veis2014adiabatic,Motta2019}.
+On the other hand, \textit{variational quantum algorithms} provide the possibility to introduce approximations with adjustable circuit depth, which are determined via a non-linear optimization, usually implemented in a hybrid-quantum classical loop \cite{peruzzo2014variational,mcclean2016theory,McArdle_2019}.
+The variety of algorithms currently explored for quantum ground- (and low-lying excited state) determination are discussed in Subsection~\ref{sec:quantum_ground_state}.

-While polynomial time algorithms for \textit{quantum time evolution} have been known for some time, algorithms with optimal asymptotic complexity (linear in time) as well as favorable scaling with error and low prefactors, remain an area of active research.
+While polynomial time algorithms for \textit{quantum time evolution} have been known for some time \cite{lloyd1996universal}, algorithms with optimal asymptotic complexity (linear in time) as well as favorable scaling with error and low prefactors, remain an area of active research \cite{low2019hamiltonian-2,childs2018toward}.
 Also, much work remains to be done to optimize Hamiltonian simulation algorithms for the Hamiltonians of interest in chemistry and materials science.
-Quantum {time evolution} is a fundamental building block in many quantum algorithms, such as phase estimation.
-The current status of quantum time evolution algorithms is summarized in \ref{sec:quantum_time_evolution}.
+Quantum {time evolution} is a fundamental building block in many quantum algorithms, such as phase estimation \cite{aspuru2005simulated}.
+The current status of quantum time evolution algorithms is summarized in Subsection~\ref{sec:quantum_time_evolution}.